anshulmalokar/Social-Connect-Platform/README.md

 ## Future Plans

 - **Deploy on Kubernetes** for high availability and auto-scaling.
-- **Additional Features**: Social feeds, enhanced analytics, and content recommendations.
+- **Additional Features**: Social feeds, Real-time Notifications, enhanced analytics, and content recommendations.
 ---

 ## Technologies Used